Skip to main content

 We expect you to be familiar with the policies and codes covering academic honesty and conduct at the University.

-This means that you need to contribute your own original work to the group and that you properly acknowledge the work of other people in your work.
-If you don’t, you put everyone in a group at risk of being accused of academic dishonesty.
+When you are being assessed for a group assignment, you need to contribute your own original work to the group and properly acknowledge any outside sources in your work.
+If you don’t, you put everyone in a group at risk of being accused of an academic integrity breach.

 Acting with academic honesty in group work also means that you have to commit fully to participating in group discussions and meeting agreed deadlines.
 It is unfair to leave your group members feeling like they need to complete work you were supposed to complete.
 It is even more unfair (and dishonest) to accept marks for group work if you have let others do your work for you.